 This statement is made in accordance with the requirements of the UK Modern Slavery Act 2015 and applies to Salisbury Holdings Limited and Salisbury Workplace Services Limited, hereafter jointly referred to as ‘Salisbury Group’.

 Salisbury Group has a zero-tolerance approach to modern slavery and is committed to preventing it from occurring within our business and supply chain.
-Conscious that the offences of ‘slavery, servitude and forced or compulsory labour’ and ‘human trafficking’ remain a hidden blight on society, Salisbury’s Board of Directors, Executive Management Team, managers and staff members are fully committed to ensuring that neither slavery nor human trafficking is taking place in our business or supply chain.
+The offences of ‘slavery, servitude and forced or compulsory labour’ and ‘human trafficking’ remain a hidden blight on society.
+Salisbury Group’s Board of Directors, Executive Management Team, managers and staff members are fully committed to ensuring that neither slavery nor human trafficking is taking place in our business or supply chain.

 Salisbury Group has a number of policies, procedures and processes that support us to: